 Lead Service Line Identification Program: The lead service line identification program determines the materials of manufacture for each existing water service line in the Authority's system.
 The first phase of that program was completed with the digitization of existing records.
-The second phase, which has evolved since the signing of the consent order, consists of a combination of video inspection of accessible residential service lines to evaluate the materials of manufacture, identification of private service lines while replacing meters, the development of a machine-learning predictive model in conjunction with the University of Pittsburgh and further records-mining with the Authority, City of Pittsburgh and Allegheny County Plumbing Department.
+The second phase, which has evolved since the signing of the consent order, consists of a combination of verification inspections and replacement records of ongoing infrastructure programs, video inspection of accessible residential service lines to evaluate the materials of manufacture, identification of private service lines while replacing meters, the development of a machine-learning predictive model in conjunction with the University of Pittsburgh and further records-mining with the Authority, City of Pittsburgh and Allegheny County Plumbing Department.
 This phase was completed in December 2020 and submitted to the PADEP, in compliance with the Consent Order and Agreement.
-The third phase includes identifying service line materials for non-residential customers.
+The third phase includes identifying service line materials for non-residential customers and providing an update for all locations.
 This effort is due to PADEP in December 2022.